erokemwa/Code-Log/README.md

 **I want to** publish a code snippet on Code-Log

-**So that** I can share my code with the community and receive feedback on it
+**So that** I can share my code with the community and receive feedback on it.

 **Acceptance Criteria:**